usgs/landslides-metadata/README.md

 ## Installation and Dependencies

 This module must be run using Python 3.
-It requires the Python standard library (xml, collections, datetime, and os) as well as the following packages:
+It requires the Python standard library (xml, collections, configobj, datetime, and os) as well as the following packages:

 * SciPy (version number 0.17.1)
 * Pandas (version number 0.20.2)